schooofs/digital-river-global-commerce-1/README.txt

 == INSTALLATION ==
 *   A Digital River account is required for use of this plugin.
 To inquire contact <wordpress@digitalriver.com>.
+*   Feature and Installation documentation can be found [here](https://commerceapi.digitalriver.com/docs/wordpress-plug-in).
+Follow these steps to setup Digital River Global Commerce:
+1. Activate the plugin through the ‘Plugins’ menu in WordPress
+2. Configure ‘Digital River > Settings’
+3. Import Products

 Follow these steps to setup Digital River Global Commerce